💱 Trade Calculator

 Loading cycle data...

 Cycle timer is synced to server time and updates live.
-Weather events fire randomly within the Morning phase — this tracker shows which events are possible, not guaranteed.
+Weather events fire randomly within the Morning phase, this tracker shows which events are possible, not guaranteed.

 🌐 How the Weather System Works in Grow a Garden

 Weather in Grow a Garden is a server-wide mechanic.
 Every active server experiences the same weather event at the same moment, regardless of where players are on the map.
 You cannot trigger or change weather manually as a player.
 The game cycles through weather types randomly, and your job is to be ready when the right event hits.
+The exception is GAG1's new Harvest Moon weather (added August 1, 2026, Update 1.67.0), which is a summoned event triggered by placing 10 fruits on the central pedestals or paying 299 Robux to skip the offering.

 This tracker covers weather events in both Grow a Garden and Grow a Garden 2.
 The core weather names are similar across both versions, but mutation multipliers and core mechanics differ in important ways.
 Use the GAG1 / GAG2 toggle at the top of the selector to switch between the correct data for whichever version you are playing.
 GAG2 launched June 12, 2026 as a standalone game and does not transfer progress from GAG1.
+To track every active and upcoming GAG2 event in one place, open the Grow a Garden 2 Event Tracker.

 Key timing facts: Rain is the most common standard weather and appears approximately every 20 minutes.
 Night, Blood Moon, and Meteor Shower were made permanent recurring events every 4 hours as of the Bizzy Bees update.
 Blood Moon has a 33 percent chance of replacing any Night event.
 Frost is unavailable during Summer months.
 Rainbow and Flood are the shortest events at 1 to 2 minutes, so act the moment you see them.
+GAG1 Harvest Moon (Update 1.67.0) lasts 10 minutes with a 10-minute cooldown.
+GAG2 Eclipse (Update 1.16.0) lasts 2 minutes and is triggered only by harvesting an Eclipse Bloom crop.

 📊 Complete Weather Reference Table